calto05/Code_Breakers/README.txt

 Running the project:

-If the project does not run through the github link then you need to download the files and click on the index.html filt to run the project.
+If the project does not run through the github link then you need to download the files and click on the index.html file to run the project.
 Chrome and Opera did not work with p5js so I needed to make some fixes.
 If the application does not run in either of those browsers it runs originally in firefox so that may work.

 How to play: